Introduction

-Spring is in the air, and that means peak PCS season is fast approaching.
+Spring is in the air, and that means peak Permanent Change of Station (PCS) season is fast approaching.
 If you are anticipating PCS orders coming in soon, it’s time to get ahead of the moving process.
-Part of that is understanding what your current PCS weight allowance is and how that coincides with moving your entire household across a few states or across the country.
+Part of that is understanding what your current PCS weight allowance is and how that coincides with moving your household across states or to an entirely different country.

-Learn more about your PCS entitlements here: 4 PCS Entitlements You Need To Know (2022 Edition)
+Learn More: Become knowledgeable about your PCS entitlements by reading 4 PCS Entitlements You Need To Know (2022 Edition)

 What Is Your PCS Weight Allowance?

-Expert Tip – Did you know you can split your weight allowance into multiple shipments?
-If you have any questions, your local transportation office can help you divide your belongings into separate PCS shipments.
+Expert Tip: Did you know you can split your PCS weight allowance across multiple shipments?
+This can help you strategize your shipments to work more in your favor.
+Your local transportation office can answer any questions you may have and also help you divide your belongings into separate PCS shipments.

 Contact your transportation office for help with: